CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Approach

 The overlap threshold $\tau_\text{o}$ preserves individual object visibility, while allowing natural spatial configurations like \vv{cup on table} where partial overlap is expected.

 \item \textbf{Size Balance:} The objects in a pair should have comparable visual prominence:

-With this constraint, both objects should contribute similarly to the spatial relationship, preventing cases where one object is too small to serve as a reliable spatial reference. \end{itemize} These constraints effectively filter out ambiguous spatial relationships while preserving natural object interactions, creating a strong foundation for clear and consistent spatial descriptions.
+This constraint ensures that both objects contribute similarly to the spatial relationship, preventing cases where one object is too small to serve as a reliable spatial reference. \end{itemize} These constraints effectively filter out ambiguous spatial relationships while preserving natural object interactions, creating a strong foundation for clear and consistent spatial descriptions.